mmr116/generate-vector-embeddings-openai-langchain-python/README.md

 # Assumptions

-Make sure you have Python installed (version 3.8 or later recommended).
+Make sure you have Python installed (version 3.8 or later recommended) - 3.8.8 used.

 OpenAI version used: openai 1.30.3

+Langchain version: 0.2.1

+PyPDF2 version: 3.0.1

 Create a virtual environment (optional but recommended) to isolate project dependencies.